Fictional World-Building Begins With Imagining

 Realism centres on creating a world that mirrors real life.
 Your world might borrow aspects from real life creating a more acceptable explanation for the way things work, rather than asking your audience to suspend their beliefs.

-As you create your world, you will form ideas about its appearance, history, fauna, flora, gases and chemicals compounds, minerals, civilisations, societies, people, technologies and knowledge.
+As you create your world, you will form ideas about its appearance, history, fauna, flora, gases and chemical compounds, minerals, civilisations, societies, people, technologies and knowledge.
 Set your ideas into place by recording these as facts.

 Imagine a world called Trix, where everyone breathes in a gas called ditrixum to survive.
 Destrel, a native of Trix meets Joe, an alien visiting from the planet, Earth.
 Unless Joe gets help, breathing in ditrixuim will kill him.
 The help could be magical or technological.